Intevation/intelmq-mailgen/README.md

 Feed-specific Templates
 -----------------------

-For the format `feed_specific` IntelMQ MailGen ignores the template that may have been set by the Contact DB bot and chooses a template based on the feed's `feed.name`.
-Please note that this only works for feeds explicitely supported by MailGen.
+For the format `feed_specific` IntelMQ Mailgen ignores the template that may have been set by the Contact DB bot and chooses a template based on the feed's `feed.name`.
+Please note that this only works for feeds explicitely supported by Mailgen.

 Feed-specific template file names follow the pattern `template-FEEDNAME.txt` where `FEEDNAME` is replaced by the events' `feed.name` attributes.